cakephp/docs/en/orm/table-objects.rst

 .. tip::

-    If a model(table) contains a foreign key, it belongsTo the other model(table).
+    If a Table contains a foreign key, it belongs to the other Table.

 We can define the belongsTo association in our Addresses table as follows::